lengjingzju/cbuild/README.md

 ### Dependency of Yocto Build

-* The dependencies of Yocto Build are defined in the recipe (DEPENDS / RDEPENDS / PACKAGECONFIG / ...)
+* The dependencies of Yocto Build are defined in the recipe
     * `DEPENDS`: compilation dependencies
         * Note: Yocto uses some host commands and may also need to specify native dependency (`<package>-native`), for example: `bash-native`
-* `RDEPENDS:${PN}`: compilation dependencies
+    * `RDEPENDS:${PN}`: running dependencies
         * The dependency packages which install shared libraries should be set to RDEPENDS, otherwise the compilation will fail or the dependency packages will not added to rootfs
+    * `EXTRADEPS`: extra dependencies externed by CBuild
+        * If EXTRADEPS contains weak dependencies, the recipe should class `inherit weakdep`
+            * `weakdep.bbclass` will analyze `.config` in the ENV_CFG_ROOT, set `DEPENDS` and `RDEPENDS:${PN}` according to whether this item is selected or not
     * `PACKAGECONFIG`: Dynamically sets dependency packages which install pkg-config (`xxx/usr/lib/pkgconfig/xxx.pc`)

 ### Virtual Dependency of Normal/Yocto Build